johnchakkour/world-cup-qualifiers/README.md

 ## Issues to fix

-* Different country names taken into account: "USA"/"United States"; "Soviet Union"/"Russia"... etc.
+* Account for historical country names: "Soviet Union"/"Russia", "West Germany/Germany"... etc.
+* Tooltip not updating if it remains hovering on the same country while slider is running

 ## To be implemented
 * Add a side display of general statistics for each tournament: top scorer... etc.